Offering (Christianity): Offering in cash

+Offertory box

+Offering plate

+Historically, it was collected in an offering plate/dish, a basket, or a alms box.
+New methods have been used in the 21st century, such as a payment terminal or a connected shopping cart.

+In evangelical Christian churches, the usage of internet payment and mobile payment is increasing.

+Tithing

+Tithing can be considered as a form of offering.

 Using

 The offering is put at the service of the Church, for example for the support of the ministers of God, Pastors and missionaries, building maintenance costs, programs, helping the underprivileged (Christian humanitarian aid).
-For the affiliated churches, the offering also supports the services of their denomination(such as missionary organizations, schools and theological institutes).
+For the affiliated churches, the offering also supports the services of their denomination (such as missionary organizations, hospitals, schools and theological institutes).
 According to a 2014 survey of 1,605 churches in the United States by Christianity Today, the top five expenditures are staff salaries (ministers) to 47%, the ministries and the support (Christian humanitarian aid) to 9%, the place of worship (mortgage or rent of the building to 7%, utilities to 7%, maintenance to 5%), the support for international missions at 5% and support for local missions at 4%.
 A 2016 study conducted by the Leadership Network and the Vanderbloemen Search Group among 1,252 churches in the United States, in Canada, in South Africa and in Great Britain, gave similar figures.

 In 1948, the evangelist Billy Graham and his evangelistic team established the Modesto Manifesto, a code of ethics life and work to protect against accusations of financial, sexual and power abuse.
 This code includes rules for collecting offerings in churches, working only with churches supportive of cooperative evangelism, using official crowd estimates at outdoor events, and a commitment to never be alone with a woman other than his wife, unless another person is present.